dmbarbour/wikilon/docs/AwelonLang.md

 More critically, acceleration of a function allows for *compact representations*, which is important because all *Data* is encoded within functions.
 Natural numbers, for example, might be represented during computation by normal machine words.
 Accelerated functions may be optimized for operation directly on compact representations.
 Hence, if we accelerate both natural numbers and *arithmetic* upon them, we can effectively treat natural numbers as language primitives for performance.

-The long term intention is for Awelon language to accelerate not just arithmetic, but also collections processing, linear algebra, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
-Acceleration of linear algebra, for example, could permit semi-transparent GPGPU acceleration.
+The long term intention is for Awelon language to accelerate not just arithmetic, but also compact binaries, collections processing, linear algebra, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
+Acceleration of linear algebra, for example, could permit semi-transparent GPGPU parallelism.
 And acceleration of process networks could enable Awelon computations to semi-transparently leverage cloud computing.

+I believe a few well targeted accelerators can achieve excellent performance.

 ## Annotations